Idea: An accelerator to help ambitious optimists get into activism and politics.

 Imagine a campus that looks more like a campground.
 Many small cabins organized in circles around larger common areas, with the center of campus anchored by a large quad with one large building on each end, a dining room for 100+, and a library with lots of tables too.
 This institution doesn’t have classes, but famous guests do often give talks during dinners.
 Most of the work is done in small cooperative groups, organized by mission, each taking specific actions in activism and politics.

 This is my 10-year vision for the Positive Politics Accelerator.
-Our mission is to help as many people as possible get into activism and politics.
+Our mission is to get thousands of ambitious optimists into activism and politics.
 Think Y Combinator for Politics.
-As I wrote about in my book Positive Politics, these people will be ambitious optimists, each dedicated to solving the world’s biggest problems through their work.
+As I wrote about in my book Positive Politics, by focusing on getting things done instead of just getting elected, we’ll create a new, more effective and meritocratic pipeline into politics.

 So what’s the 1-year vision?
 How do we get from here to there?
 That’s what I’m building now.
 Imagine a small retreat this summer at an rental home with a few bedrooms, in nature near water with a trail for long walks.
 6-12 ambitious optimists living together for 3-7 days, each sprinting towards a specific mission in activism and/or politics.
 We’re doing this retreat for real this summer!